Maddy Osman avatar

 Image Regenerate & Select Crop Plugin for WordPress

 Then update the file to save the changes.
-Keep in mind that your custom image size will be overwritten with every theme update if you use the manual method.
+Remember that your custom image size will be overwritten with every theme update if you use the manual method.

 We therefore recommend that you use a child theme or add custom image sizes with the Image Regenerate & Select Crop plugin.
 With this plugin, you can easily register new custom image sizes and regenerate the thumbnails according to the new image sizes.